Waterborne

 Even a black yoga mat cut to size works well to blackout light and add insulation.
 9. Hang a statement mirror.
 Adding strategically placed mirrors onboard can help reflect light and make your space feel much bigger.
 Consider hanging a mirror on the back wall of a saloon or a full-length mirror in a passageway.

-6. Boat Interior Restoration: How to Create a Comfortable Cabin
+6. Boat Interior Restoration: How to Create a Dazzling Boat Interior?

 7. 7 Interior Design Improvements to Revive an Out-of-Style Boat